xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 main.cpp is for mask post-process to refine the mask. inputs are image and the mask interenced by model.

-The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details
+The Sky-mask Post-Processing show a good performence in the scene of tree as below. it retain much more details.In addition, the post-process is only for sky-mask.perhaps it won't get the same good performance when you apply it on other class segmentation.

 **2021/10/13 Update**